guocheng519/BridgeGPT/README.md

 ## 📖 Introduction

-**BridgeGPT** is the first domain-specific fine-tuned large language model specialized for bridge engineering.
+**BridgeGPT** is the first domain-specific fine-tuned large language model specialized for bridge engineering, trained by ZJU EmNets.
 BridgeGPT and its training methodology are presented in **[ACL'25] SDBench: A Survey-based Domain-specific LLM Benchmarking and Optimization Framework**.

 📄 **Paper**: [Link to Paper](https://aclanthology.org/2025.acl-long.662.pdf)